 Hatteras knows that what most boaters want in a 54' convertible is speed, cockpit functionality, striking exterior styling and a finely-finished interior.
 The GT54 improves on the old 54 in every one of those areas.
 Moreover it has raised the bar on galley design in this type vessel.

-Draft.
 Because of her shoal draft she can also be taken safely across the Bahamas Banks and be cruised in places like the Abacos, the west coast of Florida, the Chesapeake Bay and in the eastern Baltic.
 Indeed, people lucky enough to have a dock behind their house might find the absence of 6"-7" of draft an extra measure of increased piece of mind during a moon tide.

 The GT54 is the smallest boat Hatteras makes so the company considers her an "entry level" vessel.
 She is certainly that for the Hatteras line which now stretches up to 100', but make no mistake about it, 54' is a good size boat for almost any purpose.
 And the Hatteras GT54 has the stones to handle most anything offshore.
 She is also bigger than 99.5% of the boats out on the water despite what you might think from looking at boating magazines.

-Owner/Operator.
 She is an easy size boat for an owner/operator to handle, and finding dock space is generally no problem in this size range.
 The boat has an optional bow thruster, but most veteran boaters won't need it.
 And she is not so big that it takes a crew of people four hours to wash her down after a day on the water.
 For all of these reasons a 54' convertible makes a good solution to many peoples' boating needs and we think the Hatteras GT54 has much to recommend her.